andredaoust/notes/pro/testing/local_testing-emulating_dependencies.md

 ```
 docker run -p 27017:27017 --name=mongo mongo:latest
 ```
+> this will expose the default port, 27017 and create a container with the name 'mongo'.
 4. Edit your `.env` file's _MongoSettings__ConnectionString=_ to :
 ```
 mongodb://localhost:27017/test?retryWrites=true&w=majority
 ```
 ### Additional Notes
 * A useful GUI tool to manage MongoDB is [Robot3t](https://robomongo.org/download)
+* For cleanup, run the following Docker command `docker stop mongo && docker rm mongo`

 ---